Stephen Hoyle: Return to New Zealand

 Hoyle returned to New Zealand and became a striker at the start of the 2015-16 season with WaiBOP United.
 He ranked among the top 10 goalscorers in the Premiership for four straight seasons from 2015 to 2019, and was Canterbury United's top scorer in the 2017–18 and 2018-19 season.

 Valour FC

 Hoyle signed for Winnipeg side Valour FC in the newly launched Canadian Premier League ahead of the 2019 season.
 He was the second signing in club history and the first international signing for head coach Rob Gale.
 He scored the first ever goal for the club in its first competitive game, a 2–1 win away to Pacific FC at Westhills Stadium in Langford, BC on 1 May 2019, before being substituted in the second half.
 He left Valour by mutual consent on 9 July 2019.

 Eastern Suburbs

 Hoyle returned to New Zealand ahead of the 2019–20 NZ Premiership season and signed with defending champions Eastern Suburbs.

+Cooks Hill United

+In February 2026, Hoyle returned to Australia, joining National Premier Leagues Northern NSW club Cooks Hill United.

+Coaching career

+In June 2025, Hoyle was appointed head coach of A-League Women club Newcastle Jets on a two-season deal.